hasithaa/fork-module-ballerina-workflow/docs/key-concepts.md

 }
 ```

 The data name (`"approval"`, `"payment"`) must match the field name declared in the workflow's events record.
+Each field name represents a logical data channel in the workflow, not an activity name.
 The workflow resumes automatically once the expected data arrives.

+The workflow function reference passed to `workflow:sendData()` is used for compile-time validation of the data name and payload type.
+The `workflowId` is what identifies the target workflow instance at runtime.

 > **What if data arrives while the workflow is recovering?** The engine stores all incoming data in the event history regardless of the workflow's current state.
 If data arrives during recovery, it is persisted and delivered to the workflow as soon as recovery completes.